tonib/TfLiteNetWrapper/README.md

 .NET bindings for Tensorflow 2.4 32 bits.
 Not all operations are supported, just inference.
-64 bits is not supported
+64 bits is not supported. .NET dll target version is .NET 3.5

 ## Use
 See the "TestApplication" project